 top of page

 Colombina is a young servant girl from the Commedia dell'arte, presented as a mischievous character who knows how to use her charms to get what she wants.
 Historically, the character of Colombina is not depicted wearing masks; she generally wears simple women's clothing.
-Engraving by Maurice Sand, Colombine - Masques et Bouffons What are the origins of Colombina ?
-Colombina has its origins in the Italian Commedia dell'arte, where it first appeared in 16th-century Venice.
-Wha
+Who is Colombina, the commedia dell'arte mask Engraving by Maurice Sand, Colombine - Masques et Bouffons What are the origins of Colombina ?Who is Colombina, the commedia dell'arte mask Colombina has its ori

 SumMaSk